CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ## *using* directive

 * `using` directives may or may not be in alphabetical order
-* Always roup using directives by common prefix, with shorter namespaces coming before longer ones
+* Always group using directives by common prefix, with shorter namespaces coming before longer ones
-* Preffered, namespaces should be ordered in increasing order of platform specificity, with .NET namespaces first, followed by library or component namespaces, then Xamarin namespaces, finally application namespaces
+* Prefered, namespaces should be ordered in increasing order of platform specificity, with .NET namespaces first, followed by library or component namespaces, then Xamarin namespaces, finally application namespaces

 **For example:**